joyrider3774/muos_extra/README.md

 # muOS Extra Packages
+These are additional packages you can download directly from the Release section and install via the **Archive Manager** to obtain additional applications and/or emulators for your muOS system.
+Most of them come with their appropriate launchers and BIOS packages built-in.
-These packages are for the upcoming **Goose** release only.
-Please do **NOT** install these on previous muOS versions or weird stuff may happen...
+##### _Please Note: These packages are for the upcoming **Goose** release only.
+Please do **NOT** install these on previous muOS versions or weird stuff may happen..._
 ---
 ### Applications
 * Flip Clock (`armhf`) - Only for H700 devices currently
 * GMU Music Player (`armhf`) - Only for H700 devices currently
 * Simple Terminal (`armhf`) - Only for H700 devices currently
 ---
-### Arcade - MAME Neo Geo - Libretro Emulator
+### Arcade Specific - Libretro Emulator
 * FB Alpha 2012 CPS-1
 * FB Alpha 2012 CPS-2
 * FB Alpha 2012 CPS-3